tokyosummer/tokyosummer.github.io/content/publication/conference-paper/index.md

 ---
-title: 'When Capacity Encounters Crisis: Subnational Governments’ Heterogeneous Response to the “Zero-Covid” Policy in China'
+title: 'An example conference paper'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Robert Ford

 # Author notes (optional)
 author_notes:
-  - ''
+  - 'Equal contribution'
-  - ''
+  - 'Equal contribution'

-date: '2024-03-21'
+date: '2013-07-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).